The Pied Piper of Hamelin

 Cartoon rats scurry through colourful medieval town streets

 Long ago, in a time of trouble, the town of Hamelin faced a terrible problem.
 Rats.
 Hundreds and thousands of them.
-Big ones, small ones, sneaky ones—they ran through every street, chewed through cupboards, and even danced on rooftops.
+Big ones, small ones, sneaky ones.
+They ran through every street, chewed through cupboards, and even danced on rooftops.
 The townspeople had tried everything, but nothing worked.

 One day, a strange man appeared at the town gate, calling himself a piper.He wore a long cloak made from many pieces of brightly colored cloth.
 Because of his coat, the people began calling him the Pied Piper.